Thegregoryd/Tabletop-Simulator-Modding-master/README.md

-Tabletop Simulator Modding:
+JAMM to Tabletop Simulator Modding:

-This Unity project is for our advanced Tabletop Simulator modders that want to have complete control over their custom objects with additional features.
-Anything that Unity engine provides besides scripting can be exported as an AssetBundle and then reimported into Tabletop Simulator.
-This includes full shader / material support, animations, sounds, lights, particles, and much more.

-For all the info you need for this project: https://kb.tabletopsimulator.com/custom-content/custom-assetbundle/

-We provide scripting support with a Lua API: https://api.tabletopsimulator.com/
+This Unity project is a merger of Tabletopsimulator's unity template and JAMM's unity template.

+This file will allow you to pass OBJ files exported from JAMM into the project where you can assign textures and export to Tabletop Simulator.

+For the JAMM outline list of steps: https://www.cavebear.studio/obj-tutorial

+For Tabletop Simulator's outline: https://kb.tabletopsimulator.com/custom-content/custom-assetbundle/